Board of Directors

 Jane von Bothmer

 Jane von Bothmer received a Bachelor of Arts in Economics and a Master of Business Administration in Marketing, both from U.C.L.A.
 She is the Executive Director of the eWish Foundation, which promotes educational programs for disadvantaged children, and of the Bernard and Jane von Bothmer Foundation.
 She is also very involved with several nonprofits including The Discovery Museum, the KIPP Foundation, Children’s Book Project, and The Hamlin School, where she is co-chair of Lend-A-Hand community service.
-A former board member of Hands On Bay Area, she has been volunteering with Hamilton Family Center since 1996 and joined the Board of Directors in March of 2009.
-She is chair of the Marketing and Communications Committee.
+A former board member of Hands On Bay Area, she has been volunteering with Hamilton Family Center since 1996.
+Jane joined the Board of Directors in March of 2009 and chairs the Communications Committee.